sbslee/pypgx/docs/api.rst

 API
 ***

-This section describes the application programming interface (API) of the pypgx package.
+This section describes application programming interface (API) for the pypgx package.

 .. automodule:: pypgx
     :members: